Refferal Partner Program Development

 How do you determine payouts on a referral program?
 One general formula to consider in calculating your payouts is below.
 You should ensure profitability and consider all factors.

 To begin, consider what goes into your journey of acquiring a customer.
 Customer acquisition cost is the amount of money that it costs to gain a customer.
-It may be in your best interest to review the COGS (Costs Of Goods and Services) in your business plan.
+It may be in your best interest to review the Costs Of Goods and Services in your business plan.
 Let’s look at this simply from a Sales and Marketing perspective.
 The acquisition cost is calculated by dividing the cost of sales and marketing by the number of customers acquired.
 This formula can be used to evaluate and determine acquisition strategies like Referral Partner Programs.

 Determine the life cycle of your product/service.
 Do you sell a fidget spinner and have a very high # of single 1 time transactions?
 Do you provide a contracted weekly consultative service that guarantees revenue week over week?